-Single family homes almost always have a yard where kids can play.
+Single-family homes almost always have a yard where kids can play.
 Perhaps there is room for a garden or a play structure which makes the home more desirable to renters.
 People want yard space for their families.
-Plus, the more the kids play outside, the less likely they will be damaging your house.
+Plus, the more the kids play outside, the less likely they will be to damage your house.

 6. Less Maintenance